EntityGraphQL/EntityGraphQL/README.md

 Open to ideas for making this easier.

-# Intergrating with other tools
+# Integrating with other tools
 Many tools can help you with typing or generating code from a GraphQL schema.
 Use `schema.GetGraphQLSchema()` to produce a GraphQL schema file.
 This works well as input to the Apollo code gen tools.

 # Using expressions else where (EQL)